algorandfoundation/puya/docs/principles.md

 Building a compiler that allows developers to write smart contracts using an idiomatic subset of a high level language such as Python would make great strides towards both of these goals.

-Puya was the original internal code name for just such a compiler (now called Puya), one that will transform Python code into valid TEAL smart contracts.
+Wyvern was the original internal code name for just such a compiler (now called Puya), one that will transform Python code into valid TEAL smart contracts.
 In line with the principle of meeting developers where they are, and recognising the popularity of JavaScript and TypeScript, a parallel initiative to build a TypeScript to TEAL compiler is [also underway](https://tealscript.netlify.app).